-These no-mixer, bakery-style blueberry muffins are heavenly!
-They are moist, tender, low in sugar, and bursting with blueberries.
-They are so easy to make, that you’ll never go back to box mixes again!
+These quick and easy blueberry muffins are heavenly!
+They are moist, tender, low in sugar, bursting with blueberries, and simple to make!

 There’s nothing quite like a delicious blueberry muffin for breakfast (or any time, actually)!

 What I love the most about these muffins, is that they are unbelievably easy to make!

 They have a tendency to disappear quickly in our house!

 Blueberries: You can use fresh or frozen.
 I use frozen blueberries.